cherry tree bonsai

 Pests and Diseases

-There aren’t many diseases that you will need to worry about when it comes to caring for your cherry blossom bonsai.
-However, you should watch out for caterpillars and aphids, both of which can be quite destructive.
-Though rare, some diseases you will need to be aware of peach leaf curl, blossom wilt, and taphrina wiesneri.
+There aren’t many diseases that you will need to worry about when it comes to caring for your Japanese flowering cherry.
+However, you should watch out for caterpillars, aphids, and spider mites, all of which can be quite destructive.

 Where to Buy Cherry Blossom Bonsai